When it comes to protecting your home from water damage, professionals do it best. However, a little bit of home maintenance can go a long way.

 - Uneven floors

-- Vertical, horizontal, or stair-step cracks in your drywall or concrete block foundation walls
+- Vertical, horizontal, diagonal, or stair-step wall cracks

 - Sticking doors